There’s a Secret For Learning How To Meditate Daily

 If you heed this signal and take time to sit, breathe, and mindfully notice what’s happening inside the layers of stress will begin to unwind and your vital senses will reawaken.
 As you unwind, Body Awareness may tell you just how exhausted you are from the way you are going about your life.

 As you pay close attention to what your body has to say, you might find that all those things you’ve been chasing after may not be as important as they seemed.
 You may discover you don’t want to live on the human hamster wheel of incessant activity, worry, and anxiety any longer.
-You may be inspired to make new choices that reflect your soul’s deeper desires.
+You may be inspired to make new choices that reflect your soul’s deeper desires in your daily meditation practice.

 Meditation beckons you to a more relaxed, healthy, meaningful, and intentional way of living and your body will tell you just how important this is if you pay attention.

-Want to get started meditating?
-You’ll be gently guided into deep relaxation and calm clarity with Clear Quiet Mind Meditations.
+Want to learn how to meditate daily?
+You’ll be gently guided into a daily meditation practice of deep relaxation and calm clarity with Clear Quiet Mind Meditations.
 Just click “Play” and follow along.
 Download on CD Baby or Download on iTunes

 Kevin Schoeninger is a writer and teacher of Mind-Body training, including Mindfulness, Meditation, Qigong, and Reiki.
 He is the author of the book “Clear Quiet Mind” and numerous guided meditations and programs in the field of personal empowerment and spiritual growth.